-Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
-At the same time, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.
+Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

 When family members can't stop bickering over temperatures, Nest can help you bring a little order back to your household.

 A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
 This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.

 - Select the Settings icon, scroll to the bottom and locate the function listed as Lock.

 - Enter a 4-digit pin number you can remember, and do so twice.

 - If locking in Heat or Cool mode, define your maximum and minimum temperature range and then press Lock at the bottom of the screen.

 When you're ready to unlock the Nest, open the settings and choose Unlock.
 Once you enter your 4-digit pin, the Nest will be unlocked.

 8. Controlling Your Nest Thermostat from a Phone